 It’s a fact that as an American abroad, you need to file US taxes if you reach the tax filing threshold.
 However, doing so allows you to take advantage of expat tax benefits.
 One of them is called the Foreign Earned Income Exclusion, and it’s for US expats.
-From this, it’s important to understand what impact this benefit has on your finances for 2022
+From this, it’s important to understand what impact this benefit has on your finances for 2023.

 What is the Foreign Earned Income Exclusion for US Expats?